maulberto3/haru_cmaes/README.md

 Please see simple_use.rs

+## About OpenBlas

+I have started unlinking my project to not use any backend like OpenBlas.
+However, I am  missing, at least as of now, a pure Rust implementation of eigen decomposition, as without OpenBlas, cmaes won't work (I haven't tried any other algebra backend).

+I should have that so that the crate would run seemlessly without Openblas or any other backend.
+However, as stated I do not have it yet, so OpenBlas is required.

+Ideally, you would just `cargo run` without openblas and it'd work.
+And if you'd need more power, you'd just `cargo run --features=openblas`.

+But it turns out that `cargo publ` needs to assert that the crate can operate without features; thus that's why I have my temporal build.rs: to include OpenBlas as default and make my project run well.

+As soon as I have my entire cmaes project implemented without OpenBlas, I have to stick to that build.rs

+This may be one good reason to migrate matrix calculations to nalgebra as it has both with and without backend implementations for eigen decomposition (just like pengowen's cmaes crate did).

 ## Requirements for (ndarray and friends): BLAS algebra

 I assume you have a clean brand new linux environment, so follow the instructions.
 You can also refer to the working Github actions, if that helps you better.